Battle of Wad Kaltabu: Background

 According to the British consul-general in Egypt: Rajab wad Bashir al-Ghul, a Sheikh the Rufaa people fled to Abyssinia after the Turks made Abu Rish, his brother, the sheikh.
 When he returned, four months later, with an army under Kenfu, he seized Abu Rish's women, slaves, and flocks, withdrawing back across the border.
 Khurshid, the Pasha at Er Roseires, heard of this from Ahmad Kashif and bribed one of Kenfu's men to betray Rajab, who was taken five months later and brought to Khartoum in the spring of 1836 to be impaled.

-The district the battle occurred in is distinct from others in Al Qadarif, having been an 18th century colony of Takruri from Darfur who obtained permission from the Emperor Ethiopia to make a permanent settlement there during the period of Ethiopian province Ras al-Fil.
+The district the battle occurred in is distinct from others in Al Qadarif, having been an 18th century colony of Takruri from Darfur and West Africa who obtained permission from the Emperor Ethiopia to make a permanent settlement there during the period of Ethiopian province Ras al-Fil.
 One notable ruler of the Tukrir was Sheikh Miri, who has been described as "probably the most celebrated of these border chiefs."
 The Sheikh formed an alliance with the Khedive some time after Muhammad Ali of Egypt had conquered the Sennar sultanate in 1821, and proclaimed himself independent of the Ethiopian Empire.
 He accompanied the Turks (Egyptians) in their raid on Gondar, but according to some sources, escaped the ambush of Dejazmatch Kenfu; having been killed either at Kalnabu or a year later by future emperor Kassa Hailu's attack on Battle of Gallabat (1838) a year later.
 According to other sources, he was slain at Kalnabu.
-During their expansion the British Consul to Egypt, Henry Salt, warned Muhammad Ali against such a plan.

 The conflict itself began when an Egyptian governor was sent to Gallabat to collect tribute from the area, "which submitted in 1832 and again in 1834, but which was still claimed by the Ethiopians."
 After advancing beyond Metemma, the Egyptians decided to retreat after hearing of a large Ethiopian force sent to collect tribute from Gallabat.